GethinDavies1990/CI_MS4_DTR/README.md

 - User Story 6.2: As a regular user I can update my Default delivery information: Phone Number, Street Address 1, Street Address 2, Town or City, County, State or Locality, Postal Code and Country
 - User Story 6.3: As a regular user I can view my order history(Order Number, Date, Items and Order Total)
 - User Story 6.4: As a regular user I can click on an order number to view the order information (Order number, Order date/time, Full Name, Street Address 1, Street Address 2, Town or City, County, State or Locality, Postal Code and Country, Phone Number, Order Total, Deliver, Grand Total)
-- User Story 7.1: As a regular user I can click on a product, set the size(if applicable) and quantity, click Add to Bag and the product will be added to my bag, a message

 ### Feature 7 Bag and Checkout
 #### Description feature 7